Preliminaries {-}

 sex 1

-we can see that I did 4 imputations, which variables had missing, and how those variables were imputed.
+insurance 1we can see that I did 4 imputations, which variables had missing, and how those variables were imputed.

 testing sample single imputatoin